Continuous Glucose Monitoring

-Continuous glucose monitoring, also called CGM, is a new way for people with diabetes to monitor glucose levels.
+Continuous glucose monitoring, also called CGM, is a way for people with diabetes to monitor glucose levels.
 CGM measures glucose levels in the fluid between body cells every few minutes throughout the day and night.
-Most people who use CGM have type 1 diabetes, and many also use an insulin pump.

 How does CGM work?

-A CGM system consists of three main parts:
+Most CGM systems consists of three main parts:

 - A small, disposable sensor is inserted under the skin to measure glucose in the body fluid.
 The sensor is replaced every 3–7 days, depending on the model.

 - The transmitter is a small device that attaches to the sensor and is placed on the skin.
 It uses radio waves to send information about glucose levels to a wireless monitor, also called a receiver.

 - The monitor, a device the size of a cell phone, shows information about glucose levels on a screen.
 Users wear the monitor on a belt or keep it in a pocket.
 The monitor includes the alarm that warns of out-of-target glucose levels.
 In some models, information can be displayed directly on an insulin pump.

 CGM systems provide several kinds of reports about glucose levels.
 For example, one report graphs average glucose levels for several hours or a whole day and night.
 CGM systems also allow users to note when they eat meals or take medicines, which can help you understand their glucose trends.

 Changes in glucose levels can happen very quickly or unexpectedly.
 If you have type 1 diabetes or type 2 diabetes and need to take insulin, a CGM system may be right for you.
 Depending on the CGM, children as young as 2 years old can even use CGMs.
 Studies have shown that CGMs can help people living with diabetes keep blood glucose levels on target without an increased risk of severe hypoglycemia.
 Staying on target can mean fewer health problems, day-to-day and in the long run.